AdvantechIIoTM2I/cnc-api-docs/api/basic-functions/MInfo.md

 * ### Example

   - Query
-    * Use 2 query to display Machine information on Machine Temp Panel
+    * Use 2 queries to display Machine information on Machine Temp Panel
     ```
     SELECT DevID, DevName, Status, MainPgm as Program, Mode
     FROM fns.MInfo( "$Group", "$Machine",  "$to")